What happens to Ukraine's budget funding if the EU fails to approve its €50bn support package?

 Moreover, Hungarian Prime Minister Viktor Orban has become increasingly aggressive in recent weeks, calling for the €50bn programme to be halved and declaring this week that “Russia cannot be defeated” and that an immediate ceasefire should be imposed on the fighting in Ukraine.
 Budapest is particularly peeved by a language law that bans teaching in Hungarian in schools for the Hungarian ethnic minority in western Ukraine.

-If the EU doesn’t agree to double its allocation next year, Ukraine will have to cut funding for state programs, according to the head of the Budget Committee of the Ukrainian Parliament, Roksolana Pidlasa.
+If the EU doesn’t agree to double its allocation next year, Ukraine will have to cut funding for state programmes, according to the head of the Budget Committee of the Ukrainian Parliament, Roksolana Pidlasa.
 Ukrainian officials have said recently the government could probably cope with a shortfall in funding of between €5bn-€10bn, but not more.

 Funding cuts may affect business support programs, capital expenditures may be reduced, and tax redistribution in favour of the state budget may have to continue.